About this GCSE Supplement

 This GCSE supplement is not a lesson and does not need to be taught as such.
-It is structured in such a way as to ensure that the various steps necessary for writing an effective persuasive letter are outlined in an appropriate order:
+It is structured in such a way as to ensure that the various steps necessary for writing an effective character analysis are outlined in an appropriate order:

 - Respond to feedback and redraft